pitkant/fennica/inst/examples/topic.md

 ## Subject topics

+The topics are shown individually.
+Note that each document may have several assigned topics.

   * 3533 [unique accepted subject topics](output.tables/subject_topic_accepted.csv)
   * [List of discarded subject topics](output.tables/subject_topic_discarded.csv)
-  * 20889 documents (29%) are assigned a subject topic
+  * 20889 documents (29%) are assigned one or more subject topics

 Top-20 subject topics and number of documents for each.